 Frequently Asked Questions about Drugs to Treat Erectile Dysfunction (Impotence)

 Since its introduction in 1998, sildenafil — better known by its trade name Viagra — has been one of the most popular prescription medications on the market.
-It was the first "as needed" pill treatment for erectile dysfunction (also called impotence ), a problem that may affect up to 30 million American men.
-Recently two other drugs — vardenafil (Levitra) and tadalafil (Cialis) — have joined sildenafil in a class of drugs known as phosphodiesterase type 5 inhibitors (PDE5 drugs).
+It was the first "as needed" pill treatment for erectile dysfunction (also called impotence ).
+Three other drugs — vardenafil (Levitra), tadalafil (Cialis) and avanafil (STENDRA) — have joined sildenafil in a class of drugs known as phosphodiesterase type 5 inhibitors (PDE5 drugs).
 Although a number of other treatments are available, PDE5 drugs have the advantage of being simple, effective and generally safe.
 If you or your partner is thinking about using one of these drugs, the following information may help you decide if this treatment is right for you.

 What are erectile dysfunction drugs?

 Viagra is a prescription medication that helps men with erectile dysfunction to achieve and maintain an erection.
 It is taken as a pill, usually one hour before you anticipate engaging in sexual activity.
-Levitra and Cialis are similar drugs.
+Levitra, Cialis and STENDRA are similar drugs.
 They differ mainly in how quickly they work, and how long they remain active within the body.